trychlos/TheToolsProject-Perl/tools/libexec/doc/2-Install.md

 The above structure explains the reason for why a command name cannot be in `bin`, `etc` or `libexec`: one could not create the corresponding verb directory.

-Obviously, all users of __TheToolsProject__ must have read permissions on all of each TTP trees, plus execute permission on `bin/` subdirectories.
+Users of __TheToolsProject__ must have read permissions on all of each TTP trees, plus execute permission on `bin/` subdirectories.

-It would be a good idea too to define a group and an account which would be the owner of each __TTP__ trees, and to make sure all users of __TheToolsProject__ are members of this group.
+It is be a good idea too to define a group and an account which will be the owner of each __TTP__ trees, and to make sure all users of __TheToolsProject__ are members of this group.

+Several trees can be defined and addressed, each of them being more or less complete.
+Each time a file is needed, __TheToolsProject__ searches for it in the list of trees, taking into account the first one found.
+This way, several trees may address differents needs (say, e.g., a development tree, a configuration tree, a production code tree).

 ## Bootstrapping

+__TheToolsProject__ requires :

+- a `TTP_ROOTS` environment variable which addresses the available layers of code

+- an up-to-date `PATH` variable to address the `bin/` directories which contain the executable commands

+- an up-to-date `PERL5LIB` variable to address the `libexec/perl/TTP/` directories which contain the Perl modules.

-The bootstrapping process is run every time a user logs-in on the node, and setup the current running execution node.
+Though these variables can be manually defined at the OS level by the adminitrator, letting each user define his/her own personalization, they can also be built by the bootstrapping script provided by __TheToolsProject__.
+This bootstrapping process is run every time a user logs-in on the node, and initialize the execution environment.

-It tries to minimize hard-coded difficult to maintain paths, while keeping dynamic and be as much auto-discoverable than possible.
+It tries to minimize hard-coded, difficult to maintain, paths, while keeping dynamic and be as much auto-discoverable than possible.

 The general principle is that:

 - the site integrator installs a small bootstrap script at the OS level

-- this script manages both shell-based and Perl-based flavors; it addresses a site-level drop-in directory where `.conf` files define the addressed __TTP__ trees.
+- this script manages both shell-based and Perl-based flavors; it addresses a site-level drop-in directory where `.conf` files define the to-be-addressed __TTP__ trees.

 Yes, this is an example of the usual chicken-and-egg problem: trying to auto-discover all available __TTP__ layers, we have to hard-code the path to a first __TTP__ tree!